Jean Dujardin wins best actor Oscar for 'The Artist'

 Dujardin, 39, was the first French actor to be nominated for the best actor Oscar since Gerard Depardieu in 1990.
 French actress Marion Cotillard won the best actress Academy Award in 2008 for "La Vie en Rose."

-With Hollywood heartthrobs Clooney and Pitt early favorites to win this year's best actor Academy Award, Dujardin overcame daunting odds and triumphed with his deft performance in the black-and-white silent film that has charmed critics, as well as audiences -- at least the relative few who have seen it.
+With Hollywood hearthrobs Clooney and Pitt early favourites to win this year's best actor Academy Award, Dujardin overcame daunting odds and triumphed with his deft performance in the black-and-white silent film that has charmed critics, as well as audiences -- at least the relative few who have seen it.

 Born and raised in the suburbs west of Paris, Dujardin won attention in his native country in 1996 after appearing on a talent show as part of comedy troupe called Nous C Nous.